Read all the instructions carefully

 (You don't need to specify tests etc to assess the proficiency.)

-the SOAs if you are using an interference paradigm just like Schriefers.
+the SOAs if you are using an interference paradigm just like Schriefers et al. (1990).

 etc